How can you travel from Europe to Asia by train (or otherwise without flying)? This guide lists land and sea routes from Europe to Africa.

 Option 1: Train Travel through Russia

 Russia has vast train networks.
-This makes overland travel from Europe to Asia through Asia remarkably simple.
+This makes travel from Europe to Asia by train remarkably simple.
 You can get from Moscow to Beijing via Mongolia in just 6 days.
 You just need to work out your visas first.

-There are two main train routes from Europe to Asia through Russia.
+There are two main routes from Europe to Asia through Russia by train.
 The Trans-Mongolian railway takes you to China, while the Trans-Siberian railway goes to Vladivostok on the eastern end of Russia.
 From Vladivostok, you can take a weekly ferry to Sakaiminato, Japan or to Donghae, South, Korea.
 The ferries take about 21 and 22 hours, respectively.

 You can get from other parts of Europe to Russia overland.
 For example, my home country Finland has daily trains to russia.
 You can get from the capital Helsinki to Moscow in 15 hours.
 The website 4corners7seas.com has more information about flightless routes from Europe to Russia.

 Option 2: Europe to Asia through Central Asia and China

 It’s also possible to travel overland through Central Asian countries such as Kazakhstan to China.
 To reach Central Asia, you have two options.

 First, you can enter Kazakhstan via Russia.
 There are both train and bus connections from Russia to Kazakhstan.
 For more information about your options – and a very amusing travel report – check out this guide post from One Step 4Ward.